The mission of Student Life is to enhance the personal

 - New Members and Alcohol: No alcohol shall be provided at any new member program, activity or ritual of the student organization.
 This includes, but is not limited to, activities associated with “Bid Day/Night;” “big/little” events or activities; “family” events or activities that include new members; and initiation.
 Furman University encourages all members of the organization to remain dry for a two-week period following bid day.

 - Open Parties: Open parties, meaning those with unrestricted access by non-members of the student organization, without specific invitation, where alcohol is present, are forbidden.
-Limited exceptions will be made for non-Greek, campus-wide events as approved by the AVP/Dean of Students.
+Limited exceptions will be made for non-Greek, campus-wide events as approved by the AVP for Student Development.

 - Organization Representation: If 25% of a student organization or member class is present at an event and/or 25% of the participants are from a single student organization then the event is considered to be a student organization function and all general risk management requirements are expected to be implemented, including event registration.